 Beyond the mosque at the western end of town are the remains of a lofty construction known as Makutani, ‘The Place of the Great Walls’, thought to have been a residential palace for the sultans in the late 17th and 18th centuries.
 The western aspect is designed as a network of grand reception rooms, courtyards and kitchens, and long stone tunnels from floor to floor that would have served as an early and elaborate form of indoor pit latrine, and cause great consternation among most of the guides that show you around.

 The strangest thing about Husuni Kubwa is the knowledge that the palace was only occupied for three generations, at most.
 The exceptional opulence of a palace so grand could not sustain its own momentum.
-Even filling the pretty little octagonal swimming pool would have required scores of slaves hand carrying water buckets enough to fill its 17,500 gallon (80 cubic metre) capacity.
+Even filling the pretty little octagonal swimming pool would have required scores of slaves hand-carrying water buckets enough to fill its 17,500 gallons (80 cubic metres) capacity.
 The sheer enormity of the manpower required, slaves or servants, and the logistics required to run the beautiful palace on the cliff top were just incompatible with any change of fortune, and now the ruins represent the mesmerising peak of power, grasped and then lost forever.

-Kivinje developed as a prosperous mainland port town during the reign of Sultan Seyyid, and then continued to feature as an important trading post for the German colonialists.
-Most buildings were built in the early to mid 19th century, and some German buildings in the late 19th Century.
+Kivinje developed as a prosperous mainland port town during the reign of Sultan Seyyid and then continued to feature as an important trading post for the German colonialists.
+Most buildings were built in the early to mid 19th century and some German buildings were in the late 19th Century.

-The stone buildings along the waterfront are from the German colonial period, notably a boma, customs post, and 2 large houses in Mjengera Road.
-Also off Mjengera Road is an old Islamic building complex, a walled open space containing a house, small mosque, ‘bikira’ (washing facilities) and a cemetery.
+The stone buildings along the waterfront are from the German colonial period, notably a boma, customs post, and 2 large houses on Mjengera Road.
+Also off Mjengera Road is an old Islamic building complex, a walled open space containing a house, a small mosque, ‘bikira’ (washing facilities) and a cemetery.